-Its construction was a feat as it had to overcome structural challenges at great heights like load management, structural balance from a single point, and the delivery of building materials.
-However, the build was completed in 2004 and stood as an engineering marvel.
+Its construction was a feat as it overcame structural challenges at great heights, like load management, structural balance from a single point, and the delivery of building materials.
+However, the build was completed in 2004 and was an engineering marvel.

-The Langkawi Sky Bridge is a major tourist attraction in Malaysia, and visitors worldwide come to experience its unique beauty and stunning views.
-If you’re looking for an adventure and want to see Malaysia from a whole new perspective, visit the Langkawi Sky Bridge!
+The Langkawi Sky Bridge is a major tourist attraction in Malaysia, and visitors worldwide experience its unique beauty and stunning views.
+If you’re looking for an adventure and want to see Malaysia from a new perspective, visit the Langkawi Sky Bridge!